coleenquadros/configuration/README.md

 - `workspace`: a reference to a file representing the Slack Workspace
 - `pagerduty`: a reference to a file representing a PagerDuty target (Schedule or Escalation Policy).
   * Adding this attribute will add the PagerDuty target as an additional "source of truth", and will add the final schedule user to the Slack user group (in addition to any references from user files).
+- `github_owners`: a list of urls of raw github OWNERS files to extract `approvers` from
 - `channels`: a list of channels to add to the User group

 2. Add this permission to the desired `roles`, or create a new `role` with this permission only (mandatory).